cerebral/cerebral/docs/developer_guide/compute.md

 }
 ```

 This is a perfectly okay approach for our simple scenario, but computing state like this can be tedious in large applications.
-We might want to use this state multiple places in our application and we want to make sure it is the same wherever we use it.
+We might want to use this state multiple places in our application, and we want to make sure it is the same wherever we use it.

 ### Computing
 In Cerebral, we can automatically compute state by using **compute**.
 It is basically a function that takes any number of arguments to produce a value.
 Let us look at how it works with our scenario.
 Please add another file called *starsCount.js* to the bin and copy the following snippet into it: